wshinevar/WISTFUL/README.md

 This MATLAB app allows the production of seismic wavespeed or density profiles and ranges for various geotherms and rock types.
 # Functions
 ## numWithinError.m
 This script calculates the best-fit temperature for a given seismic constraint using the number of samples within error.
+Benefit of this script over the GUI is that you can input a list of seismic wavespeeds for constraints.
-## numWithinError.m
+## fitPropertyNumWithin.m

-Under construction.
+Sister script to numWithinError.m that uses the outputs to calculate average input properties at investigated pressures and temperatures.
+Uses outputs from numWithinError.m.